MontealegreLuis/php-testing-tools/packages/ewallet/doctrine/README.md

 # Ewallet Doctrine Package

-The following commands are meant to be run from the `dev` container in this folder.
+The following commands are meant to be run from the `dev` container from this folder.

 ```bash